 Cook once, eat twice.
 Cook a whole chicken and use it for more than one meal.
 Buy enough ingredients to cook more than one meal, and freeze meal-sized portions as your own frozen dinners.

-When safely handled, leftovers can be used in casseroles, soups, for snacks, and in lunch boxes.
-If food will not be used within a few days, plan to freeze it for the future.
+When safely handled, leftovers can be used in casseroles, soups, snacks, and in lunch boxes.
+If food is not used within a few days, plan to freeze it for the future.

-Make a List of the Foods You Need to Buy: Having already planned your menus, the rest is easy.
+Make a List of the Foods You Need to Buy: Having a pre-planned menu makes the rest easy.
 Write your shopping list based on your menus, what you have on hand and the store specials.
 Your shopping list is your weekly “plan,” and you must stick to it.
-Look over the recipes you plan to use, and make sure you have the necessary ingredients.
+Look over the recipes you plan to use and make sure you have the necessary ingredients.
 Remember to add the staple items you need to buy.

-Organize the list according to the store layout or by food type and department (e.g. meats, canned foods, and dairy products).
-When you get to the grocery store, you’ll know exactly what to buy and where to find it.
-Don’t go down every isle.
-This saves time, reduces the temptation to buy foods not on your list, and helps avoid forgetting items.
+Organize the list according to the store layout or by food type and department (e.g., meats, canned foods, and dairy products).
+When you get to the grocery store, you’ll know what to buy and where to find it.
+Don’t go down every aisle.
+This saves time, reduces the temptation to buy foods that are not on your list, and helps avoid forgetting items.

 Check the ads for sales and ideas about healthy items you’d like to cook.
-Using grocery store ads and coupons, usually saves about $4 to $7 per week.
+Using grocery store ads and coupons will usually save about $4 to $7 per week.

 Sales on different categories of items are rotated on about a 12-week cycle.
 By stocking up when foods are on sale, you can take advantage of the best prices and shop from your own pantry later.